vveisard/lab-timeline/packages/@negabyte-studios+lib-timeline/README.md

 Timeline contains timeline sections.
 From here on, we'll refer to "timeline sections" as "sections".

-Timeline and sections have _time state_.

-The state of a timeline and its sections are updated using an `update` function.
-As a developer, you will invoke `update` using a schedule.
+Sections have a _left bound_ and a _right bound_.

+"time" is unitless parameter.

+Time has a direction.

+you can determine the _time in_ the section given a timeline time, time direction, section left bound, and section right bound.

 Both timelines and their section have _status_:

-- None
+- Before
-- Running
+- In
-- Completed
+- After

-"run time" which is the amount of time the object has been "running" and _run count_ which is the amount of times the object has been updated while its status is "run".

-A section has params which describe when the section "starts" and "ends".

-From the time state, the start time and end time params, you can determine _progress_ for the section.

-Developers can use the progress of a section to drive animation.

 # Usage

-"time" is unitless.

-This library is state-driven; there are no events.
-We encourage you to use a reactive state library and "subscribe" to state changes using effects.
-Personally we reccomend [solid-js](https://www.solidjs.com/).
+Developers can use the _time in_ a section to drive animation.

+There are generally two ways to use this library:

+- you can use timeline state direclty in your render layer in an update (animation frame)
+- you can write the next timeline state to a store, and update objects in your render layer in effects

 # Cookbook